psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 == Installation ==

+Manual Installation

 1. Upload the 'fastcgi-cache-purge-and-preload-nginx' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in the WordPress admin dashboard.
 3. Configure plugin settings under 'Settings' -> 'FastCGI Cache Purge and Preload' in the WordPress admin dashboard.
 4. Access FastCGI Cache Purge and Preload operations from the WordPress admin bar(both frontend,backend) and Plugin settings page.

+Automatic Installation

+1. Log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
+2. In the search field type “FastCGI Cache Purge and Preload Nginx” and click Search Plugins.
+From the search results, pick "FastCGI Cache Purge and Preload for Nginx" and click Install Now.
+Wordpress will ask you to confirm to complete the installation.

 == Frequently Asked Questions ==